 For the endangered animals of our planet—like the rare and regal snow leopard—climate change means much more than hotter days and intensified storms.
 These creatures face the prospect of a significant transformation of the habitats that sustain them.

 A new WWF study raises concerns about the possible impact of global climate change on snow leopard habitat.
-This elusive, solitary cat—with an estimated population between 4,000 and 6,500— lives across a vast area of northern and central Asia, including the Himalayan Mountains.
+This elusive, solitary cat—with an estimated population of fewer than 7,000—lives across a vast area of northern and central Asia, including the Himalayan Mountains.
 In the Himalayas, snow leopards live in high alpine areas above treeline and generally below 16,000 feet, where they stealthily track their prey.

 The researchers first used field-based data and environmental information such as land cover, terrain ruggedness, and elevation to map current snow leopard habitat.
 They then used statistical methods to look at the potential impact of climate change on Himalayan treeline under three greenhouse gas emissions scenarios.

 The study’s results have raised concerns about how climate change may affect snow leopards.
 If greenhouse gas emissions continue to increase steadily, 30 percent of snow leopard habitat in those mountains may be lost to treeline shift.
 Even relatively low future emissions could mean a loss of as much as 10 percent of existing habitat.
 Increasing fragmentation of alpine areas may separate populations of snow leopards, leading to isolation that could threaten their viability.